gohugoio/hugo/docs/content/en/variables/page.md

 : the page's *kind*.
 Possible return values are `page`, `home`, `section`, `taxonomy`, or `taxonomyTerm`.
 Note that there are also `RSS`, `sitemap`, `robotsTXT`, and `404` kinds, but these are only available during the rendering of each of these respective page's kind and therefore *not* available in any of the `Pages` collections.

 .Language
-: a language object that points to the language's definition in the site `config`.
+: a language object that points to the language's definition in the site `config`. `.Language.Lang` gives you the language code.

 .Lastmod
 : the date the content was last modified. `.Lastmod` pulls from the `lastmod` field in a content's front matter.